gorakuicu/gorakuicu/README.md

 > NSFW for all

-AIKOYCU is a multi-module NSFW content artist and illustrator project written in TypeScript and designed to be deployed in a Docker environment.
+AIKOICU is a multi-module NSFW content artist and illustrator project written in TypeScript and designed to be deployed in a Docker environment.
 It includes applications such as the CMS and the site web application, as well as shares.

 ## Installation and use